ygg-lang/oaks/examples/oak-tex/src/readme.md

 # 🛠️ TeX/LaTeX Parser Developer Guide

+TeX support for the Oak language framework.

+This crate provides lexing, parsing, and AST building for TeX/LaTeX documents, enabling integration with the Oak language server and other tools.

 This guide is designed to help you quickly get started with developing and integrating `oak-tex`.

 ## 🚦 Quick Start